th-schwarz/pmcms/filemanager/ReadMe.md

 You can place the FileManager anywhere within your web serving root directory.

-(2) Make a copy of the default configuration file ("filemanager.config.js.default" located in the scripts directory), removing the '.default' from the end of the filename, and edit the options according to the comments in the file.
+**(2)** Make a copy of the default configuration file ("filemanager.config.js.default" located in the scripts directory), removing the '.default' from the end of the filename, and edit the options according to the following wiki page : https://github.com/simogeo/Filemanager/wiki/Filemanager-configuration-file
+   Having a look on configuration cases study may also be helpful to you : https://github.com/simogeo/Filemanager/wiki/Specify-user-folder%2C-configuration-cases

-(3) Find the default configuration file for the connector you chose in Step 2 above, and follow the same procedure to configure the connector.
+**(3)** Find the default configuration file for the connector you chose in Step 2 above, and follow the same procedure to configure the connector.
 For instance, the default configuration file for the PHP connector is located here:
 		[Path to FileManager]/connectors/php/filemanager.config.php

+**Since many changes have been done recently, only PHP connector is now available**

-    Currently, PHP, ASHX, ASP, CFM, lasso, PL and JSP connectors are available for Filemanager, but we are waiting for you contributions
+To use other connectors, please download v0.8 version from https://github.com/simogeo/Filemanager/archive/v0.8.zip (PHP, ASHX, ASP, CFM, lasso, PL and JSP connectors are available)

-(4a) If you are integrating the FileManager with FCKEditor, open your fckconfig.js file and find the lines which specify what file browser to use for images, links, etc. Look toward the bottom of the file.
+**(4a)** If you are integrating the FileManager with FCKEditor, open your fckconfig.js file and find the lines which specify what file browser to use for images, links, etc. Look toward the bottom of the file.
 You will need to change lines such as this:

 FCKConfig.ImageBrowser = false ;
 FCKConfig.ImageBrowserURL = FCKConfig.BasePath + 'filemanager/browser/default/browser.html?Type=Image&Connector=../../connectors/' + _FileBrowserLanguage + '/connector.' + _FileBrowserExtension ;